Our proposed merger – resident consultation

 The consultation gave every resident the opportunity to share their views and help shape what happens next in the decision-making process.

-The Boards have agreed to explore a possible merger, but no final decision will be made until after the consultation has closed and all resident feedback has been independently analysed.
+No. The Boards agreed to explore a possible merger, in September 2025, but the final decision was not made until 23 March 2026, after the consultation had closed and all resident feedback had been independently analysed.

 When did the consultation take place?